 The leave tree requirements of the Forest Practice Rules provide for wildlife habitat protection.
-As previously discussed, the DNR is not aware of any significant wildlife habitat located on the property; however, some large Douglas-fir trees were found in the very northern part of the property.
-It is recommended that wildlife surveys be performed, particularly for Spotted Owl's, prior to conducting forest practice activities in the vicinity of harvest units 15, 23, 24, and 38.
+As previously discussed, the DNR is not aware of any significant wildlife habitat located on the property at this time; however, some large Douglas-fir trees were found in the very northern part of the property.
+The City may want to consider performing wildlife survey's for Spotted Owls prior to conducting forest practice activities in the vicinity of harvest units 15, 23, 24, and 38.

-Road Plan
+Road Plan Guidelines

-Guidelines

-An adequate and efficient road system is necessary to access and remove timber, for ongoing resource management (planting, vegetation management, etc.), and for asset protection (firefighting, security, etc.).
+An adequate and efficient road system is necessary to access and remove timber, for on -going resource management (planting, vegetation management, etc.), and for asset protection (firefighting, security, etc.).
 The following guidelines were used in developing a road plan: